Free Guide | Emergency Food Buyer's Guide - Best Food Types, Storage Methods and Exactly What to BuyDownload Now →

 Spotlight Item: The Amazing 2000-Hour Flashlight

-“The Amazing 2000-Hour Flashlight” will show you how to add a 30-cent resistor to a $5 flashlight and create a light that produces useful illumination for 2000 hours on the same battery.
+“The Amazing 2000-Hour Flashlight” will show you how to add a cheap resistor to a cheap flashlight and create a light that produces useful illumination for 2000 hours on the same battery.
 There are detailed instructions and 54 illustrations to guide you in completing this half-hour project.
 No soldering required!
 A free chapter from “Lanterns, Lamps & Candles,” a different book by the same author, is included as a bonus.